incari/advance-todo-list/README.md

 ## Description

 As requested I used the following libs:
+- Typescript.
-- Typescript
+- Tailwind Css.
-- Tamstack query (react query) for data fetching and cache
-- Material UI for styled components
+- keep-react for styled components.
-- React hook form to manage form data
+- React-hook-form to manage form data.
-- React router dom for the routing system (I used a old version Routes + Route but I know that the new version have different ways to create this browser router system)